gitswagata1/bridgeup/README.md

 **BridgeUp** is a Python learning platform for first-year students.
 It starts with a short **placement exam**, sorts each learner into one of three levels, then walks them through an interactive course where **real Python runs in the browser** — no installs, no setup.
 It ships with three roles out of the box: **student**, **faculty**, and **admin**.

-It's a single-page app built with plain HTML, CSS, and JavaScript.
-There is **no framework, no build step, and no server** — open the folder with any static file server and it runs.

 ---

 ## ✨ Features